berickson/CarND-Behaviorial-Cloning/README.md

 ## Udacity Self Driving Car Class
 Author: Brian Erickson

-This project uses a neural network to learn to predict a drivers steering input given the camera images of the view from the car onto the road.
+This project uses a neural network to predict a drivers steering input given the camera images of the view from the car onto the road.
 A driving simulator is used to record images and steering angles.
 These are used to train the model.
 The model can be used to control the simulator.

-Video recording of successfully navigating both tracks [here](https://youtu.be/5NqPmhm5s3I)
+Video recording of successfully navigating both tracks below [link](https://youtu.be/5NqPmhm5s3I)
+<iframe width="560" height="315" src="https://www.youtube.com/embed/5NqPmhm5s3I" frameborder="0" allowfullscreen></iframe>

 ## Files

 | file          |                                                |
 |---------------|------------------------------------------------
  [model.py](model.py)    | The script used to create and train the model.
- [preprocess.py](preprocess.py) | Image preprocessing routine used by model.py and drive.py
   [drive.py](drive.py)      | The script used to drive the car, modified to include preprocessing [model.json](model.json)    | Model architecture [model.h5](model.h5)      | Model weights
  README.md     | This file
-[project.ipynb](project.ipynb)    | I python notebook that I would use to command training.
+[project.ipynb](project.ipynb)    | Jupyter notebook that I would use to command training.

 ## Installation